Global aspects of $3$-form gauge theory: implications for axion-Yang-Mills systems: UV completion: axion-Yang-Mills theory

 \section{UV completion: axion-Yang-Mills theory}

-In this section, we argue that the $3$-form gauge theory in either the axion or the Kalb-Ramond frame emerge in the IR from a UV-complete axion-Yang-Mills system.
+In this section, we argue that the $3$-form gauge theory in either the axion or the Kalb-Ramond frame emerges in the IR from a UV-complete axion-Yang-Mills system\footnote{The reader might object referring to the system we study in this section as UV complete since we use a scalar field that exhibits a Landau pole.
+Here, by a UV-complete, we just mean a model that couples the axion to Yang-Mills theory and gives the desired symmetries and natural hierarchy of scales.}.
 This conclusion is reached by using effective field theory methods empowered by new 't Hooft anomaly matching conditions.
 We put the IR effective field theory under scrutiny by testing its adequacy under various checks.

 To this end, consider an $SU(N)$ gauge theory endowed with a massless Dirac fermion in a representation ${\cal R}$ under $SU(N)$.
 In addition, consider a complex scalar $\Phi$ that is inert under $SU(N)$ but otherwise couples to the Dirac fermion.
 The Lagrangian of the system reads \cite{Anber:2020xfk}: